 Diabetic Foot Assessment

-A diabetic foot exam includes an assessment of the skin, foot joints, and toenails, nerve sensation testing, circulation assessment, and range of motion, or flexibility of the feet and toes.
+A diabetic feet exam includes an assessment of the skin, foot joints, and toenails, nerve sensation testing, circulation assessment, and range of motion, or flexibility of the feet and toes.
 Issues such as impaired circulation (blood flow), and neuropathy, which is a type of nerve damage, are common foot issues among people with Diabetes.
+At our St. Catharines diabetic foot clinic, we offer comprehensive foot care services to ensure proper diabetic foot health.
+Our experienced team utilizes the latest diagnostic and therapeutic procedures to provide our patients with personalized solutions for their feet.
+We strive to provide quality, evidence-based care in a comfortable environment that promotes healing and recovery.

 Why do you need a foot exam?

 If you have Diabetes, it may be a good idea to get your feet checked out at least once per year.
 Regular diabetic foot care can help reduce your risk of infections and other serious complications related to diabetes.
 It can help keep you healthy and independent for years to come.
 If you experience any of the following symptoms, it may be time for a closer look:

 - Burning sensation